+- A sign on site

-- A Facebook post (which was shared to the 6054 Facebook page) - Information on the Town's website
+- A Facebook post (which was shared to the 6054 Facebook page)

+- Information on the Town's website

-- Mayoral announcement at the start of both the briefing session and OCM - · Media release to the local paper
+- Mayoral announcement at the start of both the briefing session and OCM

+- Media release to the local paper

-In response, the Town received 71 submissions, with nine supporting the proposed disposal, 59 objecting to it and three providing comment but not clearly stating any support or objection.
-A schedule of submissions is contained as Appendix 1.
+In response, the Town received 73 submissions, with nine supporting the proposed disposal, 61 objecting to it and three providing comment but not clearly stating any support or objection.
+The submissions are contained as an attachment.
+It should be noted that approximately 20 of the submissions originated from individuals or organisation outside of the district.